 Serif or sans serif?

 Serif fonts are classic and elegant, and carry a sense of tradition and authority.
 Sans serif fonts are more modern, minimal and a little bit cool.
 Think Times New Roman vs Helvetica.
+One to think about if you’re mulling over some Business Cards.

 Multiple fonts or one?